Some of the best teachers are those who tell stories. It stands to reason that the master teacher set the example.

-Of all the parables of Jesus, I love this one probably the most.
+Of all of Jesus’ parables, I love this one probably the most.

 Jesus is called the Good Shepherd.
 Why?
-Because we, like sheep, often go astray, getting caught in places that are difficult for us to get out of.
+Because we, like sheep, often go the wrong way, getting caught in places that are difficult for us to get out of.

 Jesus is concerned for even one lost sheep.
 He is not worried about the ninety-nine back in the sheepfold.
 They are safe.
 But the one who got lost is vulnerable to predators.

 So If the sheep fell into a ravine, or got caught in briars, the good shepherd knew what to do.
 His walking stick had a curly end that could reach into the briars and pull the sheep out.
 It could also reach down into a ravine and lift the sheep up to safety.